vieenrose/SLAM/README.md

 *Figure: Visualization of Pitch Contours and its Analysis in **SLAM+***

 ## How to cite **SLAM+**

+L. Liu, A. Lacheret, N. Obin (2018), AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ? (manuscript).

 N. Obin,  J. Beliao, C., Veaux, A. Lacheret (2014).
 SLAM: Automatic Stylization and Labelling of Speech Melody.
 Speech Prosody, 246-250.

 ## How to install **SLAM+**